-Journal of the International Association of Providers of AIDS Care (JIAPAC), a bimonthly, peer-reviewed journal, presents original research, research reviews, case studies, and clinical perspectives on the treatment of AIDS around the globe.
-A primary information resource for both developed and developing regions, explores the following topics and more in a variety of care settings: pathology, co-infections, clinical pharmacotherapeutics, diagnostic testing, epidemiology, health services, and cultural and behavioral influences on AIDS and its treatment.
+Journal of the International Association of Providers of AIDS Care (JIAPAC) aims to be a primary information resource in developed and developing regions for both practitioners and researchers of global AIDS treatment.
+This journal explores the following topics and more in a variety of care settings: pathology, co-infections, clinical pharmacotherapeutics, diagnostic testing, epidemiology, health services and cultural and behavioral influences on AIDS and its treatment.

 The journal publishes original research and research reviews and includes the following regular sections:

 Pharma Reviews: Descriptions of specific drug actions, indications, contraindications, and so forth

 Diagnostic Test Reviews: Descriptions of new testing procedures for identifying HIV/AIDS